TomTintel/Unity3D_AutoSnapping/README.md

 ## Notes
 In order to function the autosnap window actually needs to be open.
 Thus I personally recommend docking it somewhere unobtrusive.

+### Special Thanks
+the people over in the GameDev.tv discord channel